 Just starting your adoption journey?
-AGCI’s Director of Inquiry and Oregon Program Director, Julie Salwasser has the answers.
+AGCI’s Director of Adoption, Julie Salwasser has the answers.
 Check out Julie’s responses to the most common questions about adoption below.

 1. Why does adoption cost so much?

 Adoption costs a lot because it’s a legal process involving dual government cooperation.
 Home studies, agency fees, and the legal documents required to make a child eligible for adoption are also part of the cost.
 Travel is also another factor for international adoption.
 The adopting family is typically required to travel once or twice to the adoptive child’s birth country during the adoption process, which adds to the expense.